Clipeus/csnet-DEMO/README.md

 # csnet-DEMO
 There is demo of the client-server application for Linux in C++ (supports C++14).

-The goal of the project is to study C++ development and socket network programming for Linux with Windows supporting.
+The goal of the project is to describe C++ development and socket network programming for Linux with Windows supporting.
 The demo project describes network programming, cross platform programming (Linux and Windows) and classes model for them in C++14.

 There are two console application: a client and a server.
 The client sends a request to the server and outputs a result of it.